pombredanne/centidb/docs/index.rst

         the :py:attr:`Record.data` (i.e. value) attribute.

     `txn`:
         The transaction this modification is a part of.
-Can be used to implement transactional assignment of IDs.
+May be used to implement transactional assignment of IDs.

 The returned key may be any of the supported primitive values, or a tuple of